Shams-kasozi/Solidity-course/README.md

 # Solidity-course
-This is my solidity course and all the code as I learn
+This is my solidity course and all the code as I learn.
+I will be saving code here as continue with the course.
+It's tought by Patrick Collins on Freecodecamp's YouTube channel.